xiaohan2012/graph-event-detection/diary.md

 - in the end, we compare the resulting tree with the true event tree
   - any tree similarity/distance measure?

+We can make it even harder, generate one main event and several smaller noisy events.
+See if the algorithm can find the true event.

 Some thinking on the meta graph construction process:

 - can we explicitly use the forward/reply relationship in the network: